Paxton Carnegie Library News

-PAXTON, IL - March pick up packet is ready!
-In cooperation with the Ford-Iroquois Master Gardener program, this month’s packet consists of a Butterfly lesson with art/craft items included!
+PAXTON, IL — April pick up packet will be ready on the 1st!
+In cooperation with the Ford-Iroquois Master Gardener program, this month’s packet consists of a seed starting lesson!
 If you prefer, you may utilize our no contact pick up by calling the library at 217-379-3431 for instructions!

+The library will be closed on Friday, April 2nd for Good Friday.
+Normal hours will resume on Saturday, April 3rd.

+We kick off National Library Week on Monday, April 5th with two fun opportunities!

 LIBRARY HOURS